Detecting the gravitational wave memory effect with TianQin: Introduction

 The detection of memory effect has attracted much attention in recent years.
 Attempts have been made to calculate the memory effect for cosmic strings \cite{Jenkins:2021kcj} and core-collapse supernovae \cite{Mukhopadhyay:2021zbt}.
 There have also been calculation of memory effect in alternative theories of gravitation, such as scalar tensor theory \cite{Du:2016hww}, Brans-Dicke theory \cite{Seraj:2021qja,Tahura:2021hbk} and Chern-Simons modified gravity \cite{Hou:2021bxz}.
 Using the memory effect to test alternative theories of gravitation has also been studied, such as for the Brans-Dicke theory with screening \cite{Koyama:2020vfc}.

 The strategies for detecting the \ac{GW} memory effect were first proposed by Braginsky and Thorne in the 1980s \cite{zel1985,throne1987}.
 Since the first detection of \acp{GW} by LIGO in 2015 \cite{LIGOScientific:2016aoc}, many works about detecting memory effect with current and future \ac{GW} detectors have appeared \cite{10.1111/j.1745-3933.2009.00758.x,vanHaasteren:2009fy,Pshirkov:2009ak,Cordes:2012zz,madison,NANOGrav:2015xuc,Lasky:2016knh,McNeill:2017uvq,Nichols:2017rqr,Divakarla:2019zjj,Boersma:2020gxx,Khera:2020mcz,Hubner:2019sly,Hubner:2021amk,Islam:2021old,Zhao:2021hmx}.
-It has been found that the memory effect is difficult to detect directly with the current ground-based \ac{GW} detectors, but the future ground-based detectors such as Cosmic Explorer \cite{LIGOScientific:2016wof} and Einstein Telescope \cite{Punturo:2010zz} may be able to detect the memory effect \cite{Yang:2018ceq}. \ac{GW} sources that are more massive than those detectable with ground-based detectors can radiate more energy through \ac{GW} emission, and thus have better chance at revealing the memory effect.
+It has been found that the memory effect is difficult to detect directly with the current ground-based \ac{GW} detectors, but the future ground-based detectors such as Cosmic Explorer \cite{LIGOScientific:2016wof} and Einstein Telescope \cite{Punturo:2010zz} may be able to detect the memory effect \cite{Yang:2018ceq}.
+The memory effect produced by the massive BBH systems can fall in the most sensitive frequency band of space-based detectors, and thus have better chance at revealing the memory effect with space-based detectors.
 Indeed, the prospect of detecting memory effect with the planned space-based \ac{GW} detector LISA has been studied in \cite{Islo:2019qht}, and it has been shown that LISA can directly detect the displacement memory from the merger of \acp{MBHB}.
 It is also possible to detect memory effect with pulsar timing array \cite{10.1111/j.1745-3933.2009.00758.x,vanHaasteren:2009fy,Pshirkov:2009ak,Cordes:2012zz,madison,NANOGrav:2015xuc}.